pwc3/dropbox-updater/README.md

    number.
 2. Checks [http://www.dropbox.com/install](http://www.dropbox.com/install) for
-   the "latest available version" (i.e., whichever version is listed on the *Download* button, which may not, in fact, be the latest available version).
+   the "latest available version" (i.e., whichever version is listed on the *Download* button, which may or may not be the latest available version).
-3. If the installed version number is less than the "latest available version", it attempts to download a DMG file to `~/Downloads`.
+3. If the installed version number is less than the latest available version, it attempts to download a DMG of the latest version to `~/Downloads`.
 4. If a DMG was successfully downloaded, the script then mounts the DMG and runs the installer.